apache/whimsy/DEPLOYMENT.md

  * Update the following cron scripts under https://svn.apache.org/repos/infra/infrastructure/apmail/trunk/bin:
      * listmodsubs.sh - add the new host
      * whimsy_qmail_ids.sh - add the new host
+     * make sure that the host is added to the known_hosts file on hermes (e.g. rsync whimsyN.apache.org: and agree to the prompt if the hash is correct)
      * the old hosts should be removed sometime after switchover.
 This approach requires two edits to the files but ensures that the rsync has been tested for the new host and allows the new host to be better tested